 - Theodore Roosevelt NP Annual Park Pass – $55

-For those visiting multiple parks, its highly recommended to buy the America the beautiful pass for $80.
+For those visiting multiple parks, buying the America the Beautiful Pass for $80 is highly recommended.
 This gives you annual entrance to all National Parks for a year.

 Cancelation Stamps

-Cancelation Stamps for Theodore Roosevelt National Park are available at both the North Unit and South Unit visitor centers.
+Cancelation Stamps for Theodore Roosevelt National Park are available at the North and South Unit Visitor Centers.

 Website: Official NPS Website